 You’d think that the presence of the headquarters of the EU would make Belgium a very expensive country, but it’s in fact not that bad.
 Neighboring Netherlands, France and Luxembourg are all more expensive, so Belgium comes out looking pretty cheap!
 Although realistically, it’s still on the expensive side.

+Another one of those uncomfortable facts about Belgium—a pint of beer will run you €5.
 Dinner for 2 at a nice restaurant costs €70–80.
-A pint of beer is around €5.
 A room in a good 4- or 5-star hotel can cost from €200 to €300.

 St. Nicholas Church and the Belfry (which has the best view of St. Nicholas Church) in Ghent